Osteochondritis dissecans

 Symptoms

-Depending on the joint that's affected, signs and symptoms of osteochondritis dissecans might include:
+Depending on the joint that's affected and how far along the condition is, symptoms of osteochondritis dissecans may include:

 - Pain.
-This most common symptom of osteochondritis dissecans might be triggered by physical activity — walking up stairs, climbing a hill or playing sports.
+Physical activity may bring on this most common symptom of osteochondritis dissecans.
+Activity might include walking up the stairs, climbing a hill, running or playing sports.

 - Swelling and tenderness.
-The skin around your joint might be swollen and tender.
+The skin around the joint might be swollen and tender.

 - Joint popping or locking.
-Your joint might pop or stick in one position if a loose fragment gets caught between bones during movement.
+The joint might pop or stick in one place if a loose piece gets caught between bones during movement.

 When to see a doctor

-If you have persistent pain or soreness in your knee, elbow or another joint, see your doctor.
-Other signs and symptoms that should prompt a call or visit to your doctor include joint swelling or an inability to move a joint through its full range of motion.
+If you or your child has ongoing pain or soreness in the knee, elbow or another joint, see your healthcare professional.
+Also make an appointment if you or your child has joint swelling or can't move a joint through its full range of motion.

 Causes